Letter J Activities and Books for Homeschool Preschool

 We mixed up the gelatin according to the directions and then added some glitter.
 The girls stirred it up some and then we put in the fridge to set up.

-I got a pleasent surprise when the jello set up.
+I got a pleasant surprise when the jello set up.
 I got it to work!
 Woot!!
-The girls then scooped the jello into some ziploc bags.
+The girls then scooped the jello into some ziplock bags.

 Then they played with it in the bags for a little mess-free fun.
 With Harley’s head apparently.